 The k characters in array s, pointed to by j, are first set to blanks.
 The low-order n bits of v are then converted to octal ASCII, using leading zeros if necessary.
 The converted value (n/3 characters, rounded up) is right-justified into the blanked-out destination character region.

-BICONV, BICONZ - Converts a specified ASCII string representing the integer
+BICONV, BICONZ - Converts a specified integer to a decimal ASCII string representing the integer

 CALL BICONV(int,dest,isb,len)

 CALL BICONZ(int,dest,isb,len)